 - Humanitarian and emergency visas, which are single-entry and valid for a 30-day period

-Foreign employees will need to obtain a work visa to enter Uraguay.
+Foreign employees will need to obtain a work visa to enter Uruguay.
 To remain in the country beyond the initial 30-day period the visa allows, they will need to get a residency visa as well.

-What Are the Requirements to Obtain an Uruguay Work Visa?
+Requirements to Obtain Uruguay Work Visas

 To be eligible to obtain a visa to work in Uruguay, applicants should be at least 18 years old.
 During the application process, foreign nationals will need to provide the following documents: